-Outcomes of the ORSA process are summarised in the internal ORSA Report and ORSA Supervisory Report, reviewed and approved by the Audit & Risk Committee and submitted to the CAA.
+Outcomes of the ORSA process are summarised in the internal Company ORSA Report and the external Company ORSA Supervisory Report both reviewed and approved by the Board of Managers.

-In validating the ORSA report, the Audit & Risk Committee confirms that:
+The Company ORSA Supervisory Report is submitted to the CAA.
+In validating the Company ORSA report, the Board of Managers confirms that:

-- a suitable assessment of the risk profile and overall and on-going solvency needs has been conducted; - appropriate processes are in place to properly identify, assess, manage and monitor the risks and solvency position, including appropriate risk governance and risk awareness; - the entity is projecting to have sufficient internal capital and liquidity to meet its solvency needs and obligations to policyholders over the business planning period, including stress testing and scenario analysis exercises in determining its capital assessment needs.
+- a suitable assessment of the risk profile and overall and on-going solvency needs has been conducted; - appropriate processes are in place to properly identify, assess, manage and monitor the risks and solvency position, including appropriate risk governance and risk awareness; - the Company is projecting to have sufficient internal capital and liquidity to meet its solvency needs and obligations to policyholders over the business planning period, including stress testing and scenario analysis exercises in determining its capital assessment needs.

-The ORSA is an integral part of the business strategy and is taken into account, on an on-going basis, in the making of strategic decisions and in planning processes.
+The Company ORSA is an integral part of the business strategy and is taken into account, on an on-going basis, in the making of strategic decisions and in planning processes.

-Comprehensive management reporting ensures that the significant parameters of the ORSA are consistently monitored and reported regularly to the Senior Management Committee and/or the Risk Oversight Committee.
+Comprehensive management reporting ensures that the significant parameters of the Company ORSA are consistently monitored and reported regularly to the Senior Management of the operational entities and the Board of Managers of LIAH.
 This includes performance against regulatory and internal capital and liquidity requirements and performance against the risk appetite under the ORSA planning horizon.

-As per the ORSA procedure and due to its evolving nature (based on business mix, environment factors, etc.), the Company has identified the material events that might trigger a re-evaluation and new iteration of the ORSA.
+As per the ORSA procedure and due to its evolving nature (based on business mix, environment factors, etc.), the material events that might trigger a reevaluation and new iteration of the Company ORSA have been identified.
 This encompasses both internal and external triggers.
 Material risk profile changes captured through product initiatives, new projects, capital management changes, reinsurance arrangement reviews, investment strategy changes, marketing and distribution strategy changes already foresee in their operational processing an assessment for potential ORSA impacts where significant.